trailofbits/necessist/README.md

 By comparison, Necessist's approach of iteratively removing statements and method calls does target individual tests, and thus can reveal bugs in individual tests.

-Of course, there is overlap is the sets of problems the two approaches can uncover, e.g., a failure to find an injected fault could indicate a bug in a test.
+Of course, there is overlap in the sets of problems the two approaches can uncover, e.g., a failure to find an injected fault could indicate a bug in a test.
 Nonetheless, for the reasons just given, we see the two approaches as complementary, not competing.

 </details>